iekanat/emba/Watson.md

 >Arthur Conan Doyle, 1902

 IBM has recently made the [Jeopardy winning Watson](http://arstechnica.com/information-technology/2013/11/ibm-opens-jeopardy-winning-watson-to-developers-with-a-self-service-cloud/) available as a digital assistant for predictive analytics.
 [Watson Explorer](http://www.ibm.com/smarterplanet/us/en/ibmwatson/explorer.html) allows natural language queries on data to be answered by Watson.

 Currently Watson Explorer allows basic data manipulation, visualization, predictive modeling and reporting.
-Coincidentally these are also the topics of a recent R workshop taught here in ASU.
+Coincidentally these are also the topics of a recent R workshop taught here in ASU by yours truly.

 In this tutorial and the following assignment we will go over visualization examples covered in the R workshop.
-We will see how the same results can be achieved with Watson Explorer, and understand if IBM's pride in Watson Explorer is earned or is just over confidence.
+We will see how the same results can be achieved with Watson Explorer, and understand if IBM's pride in Watson Explorer is well deserved or just over confidence.

 ## Get into Watson Analytics